anon4768/auto_email/README.md

 3. Adjust the file 'execute_email_template.bat' by changing the relevant file paths.

 4. After you customize necessary files, you can navigate to your start menu and search "task scheduler".
-From here, you want to follow the directions found [here](https://www.carlosivanrodriguez.com/guides/workflow/automating-r-scripts-windows/) under the section titled "Use task Schedule R".
+From here, you want to follow the directions found [here](https://carlosivanrodriguez.com/how-to/automate_r_scripts.html) under the section titled "Configure Task Scheduler".
+Note: since the creation of this repo, the link as been updated and instructions are not the same as what the author of this current repo saw when creating this repo.
+However, the instructions on how to use Task Scheduler should not be much different.